End-to-End Quantum Algorithms for the Jones Polynomial: Resource estimates for near-term quantum advantage

-It is important to stress that our conclusions here are based on extrapolations from necessarily limited data (up to $c = 600$).
+It is also important to stress that our conclusions here are based on extrapolations from necessarily limited data (up to $c = 600$).
 The main obstacle to benchmarking the classical methods (especially \texttt{mpo-proj}) on larger braids was the amount of memory available on a single GPU and the computation time required.
 This is promising, as it indicates these problems are genuinely hard to solve classically, but conversely it means that if one wanted to be certain that a particular instance of this problem is faster on a quantum computer than the classical equivalent, then more compute and larger-scale datasets would be needed.

 On the one hand, generating random braids is reminiscent of generating random circuits to demonstrate quantum computational supremacy.
-On the other hand, the problem of evaluating the Jones polynomial is not only a complete problem for quantum complexity classes but also solves an important problem in knot theory, a rich field of research in low-dimensional topology.
-Depending on one's interest in knot theoretic problems, our results lie on a spectrum between meaningful quantum supremacy and useful quantum advantage.
+On the other hand, the problem of approximating the Jones polynomial is not only a complete problem for quantum complexity classes but also potentially interesting in knot theory, a rich field of research in low-dimensional topology.
 See App.~\ref{app:simulations} for further details on the estimates, extrapolation, and benchmark results.